IT21006166/Expernetic_Assignment/README.md

 # Assignment

 It includes 2 tasks that have been completed.
+This file contains the prerequisites and the 'TaskOverviewDoc' contains the Task Overview details and description about the development and implementation.

 ## Prerequisites
 1. Download the files through Github.
 Ensure you download the CSV files as well.